Clair Marlo

-Clair Marlo is a record producer, singer-songwriter, composer, educator, and performer.
-Her music as a solo artist falls under the categories of Pop, Rock, West Coast Sound, Yacht Rock, Adult Contemporary and Contemporary Jazz.
-She also has a working catalogue of over 6,000 original pieces used in film and television shows and heard on the radio and on streaming sites worldwide.
+Clair Marlo is an American singer-songwriter, record producer, composer, and educator.
+She has a working catalogue of over 6,000 original pieces used in film and television shows and heard on the radio and on streaming sites worldwide.
 Her working catalog includes all styles including orchestral, neu classical, jazz, rock, trailer music, folk and more.
-She currently has over 1,000,000 monthly listeners on Spotify as a solo artist.
+She currently has over 2,000,000 monthly listeners on Spotify as a solo artist.

-She is known for her multiplatinum hit singles " 'Til They Take My Heart Away" and "Without Me", both from her debut album, Let It Go.
-Her songs became a staple in radio stations during the early 1990s and her albums (both as recording artist and as producer) for Sheffield Lab Records have become audiophile staples and collector's items around the world.
+She is known for her multiplatinum hit singles "'Til They Take My Heart Away" and "Without Me", both from her debut album, Let It Go.
+Her songs became a staple on radio stations during the early 1990s and her albums (both as recording artist and as producer) for Sheffield Lab Records have become audiophile staples and collector's items around the world.
 Marlo is also known for co-writing and singing "Sviraj" and "Lullaby" on Paul Schwartz's album, Aria 2 – New Horizon, which reached number 5 on Billboards Top Classical Crossover Chart in 1999.